 Other than these exceptions, the university may not release "personally-identifiable information in education records," or allow anyone access to these records, unless the student has given his or her written consent "specifying records to be released, reasons for such releases and to whom" and a copy of the released records is furnished the student.
-Students who have further questions, may contact Dr. Keith Betts, Vice President for Student Affairs, or the Assistant Vice President for Student Affairs, Mr. William Kelso.
+Students who have further questions, may contact the Office of Student Affairs

 Back to Student Handbook